 Cellulitis is an acute spreading inflammation of the skin and subcutaneous tissues characterised by pain, warmth, swelling and erythema.
+Cellulitis typically only occurs in one leg.

 Assessment of a patient with cellulitis